 The University of Texas-University Charter School (UT-UCS) is a university charter school district within The Division of Diversity and Community Engagement at The University of Texas at Austin.

 UT-UCS is currently comprised of twenty-five campuses serving approximately five hundred students in kindergarten through grade twelve.
 Each campus is located on and provided classroom and office space by its facility partner.
 UT-UCS operates in a variety of settings, including:

 - residential treatment centers,

 - psychiatric hospitals,

-- a residential home for children who, for a variety of reasons cannot live at home,
+- residential homes for children who, for a variety of reasons cannot live at home,

-- a shelter housing families escaping domestic violence,
+- shelter housing for those escaping domestic violence or human trafficking

 - a home for girls in crisis pregnancies,